jmontellano2603-ui/ME405---Term-Project-Website/README.md

 - Our state estimator is accurate with an approximate ~2% margin of error after many hours of tuning.
 After many attempts we succefsul had a somewhat reasonable and reliable set of arrays, that we then tuned by multiplying our B array by the percent error.
 We repeated this process a few times, using various speeds and distances to not overtune to specific settings, until we were satisfied that the reaminaing error was casued by drift.

 ## Results
+Our Romi succesfully navigates the playing course, covering all checkpoints utlizing mainly line following and state estimation.

 ## BOM